 In order to avoid excessive concentration of risk, the Scheme's policies and procedures include specific guidelines to focus on maintaining a diversified portfolio.
-The Investment Manager manages concentration risk with having maximum target weighting for each investment position and further investment manager has ability to reduce exposures, if necessary.
+The Investment Manager manages concentration risk with having maximum target weighting for each investment position and further, the Investment Manager has the ability to reduce exposures, if necessary.